 Test Automation Turns a Downward Spiral into a Virtuous Circle!

-Automation enables organizations to speed development, and testing is the prime area for automation.
+Automation enables organisations to speed development, and testing is the prime area for automation.

 Testing typically takes up a significant portion of development time — often around 35%.

 Because it’s such a substantial amount of development time, as schedules slip, testing often gets short-changed.

 And, with test coverage averaging at best 20%, reducing test time can cause a downward spiral of bad code, resulting in unplanned work, resulting in slipped schedules, resulting in bad code, and so on.